Master of Engineering Studies

 - the remaining courses to be selected from Schedule C of the Master of Engineering.

 One to two years full-time or two to five years part-time.
-Study for the degree will normally be full-time, but the Dean of Engineering and Forestry may approve part-time enrolment.
+Study for the degree will normally be full-time, but the College of Engineering Dean (Academic) may approve part-time enrolment.

 Students can begin their studies in February or July.